kning/kning.github.io/index.md

 * dbt Meetup talk: [Predicting customer conversions](https://www.youtube.com/watch?v=BF7HH8JDUS0)

 ## Contact
-If you're looking for either infrastructure solutions or technical blogging contract work, send an email to kenny@kndata.co and we can connect!
+If you're looking for analytics infrastructure solutions, technical blogging, or go-to-market contract work, send an email to kenny@kndata.co and we can connect!